A Guide to Information About The Tennessee Valley Authority

-To apply for a position that is currently available, apply on-line at http://www.tva.gov/employment.
+To apply for a position that is currently available, apply online through our Career Gateway.

-Information about the energy right program, developed by TVA and local power companies, can be found on the Web at http://www.energyright.com.
-The site includes information about energy-efficient all-electric homes, home energy-savings tips, and comparisons of home energy costs.
-It also features direct lines to many of TVA's local power company partners.
+Information about the EnergyRight program, developed by TVA and local power companies, can be found on the Web at energyright.com.
+These sites mirror each other, and include information about energy-efficient homes, home energy-savings tips and comparisons of home energy costs.
+They also features direct lines to many of TVA’s local power company partners.

-Financial information about TVA, including financial reports, TVA corporate governance, investment opportunities, and more is available on the Web at http://www.tva.gov/finance.
-Requests also can be emailed to email@example.com.
+Financial information about TVA, including financial reports, TVA corporate governance, investment opportunities and more is available on our Investor Relations pages.
+Requests also can be emailed to firstname.lastname@example.org.